Optimize content for search engines

 Sitemaps are important both for search engines crawling your website and for your visitors.
 A sitemap for search engines enhances SEO of your website because it helps people find your content.
 With a sitemap for visitors, you can help people understand the structure of your website.

-If you choose to adopt the CaaS model against the traditional CMS, and have the right approach, you can be sure that your rankings can only go one way and that is up.
+If you choose to adopt a modular content platform against a traditional CMS, and have the right approach, you can be sure that your rankings can only go one way and that is up.
 You've learned about several ways of optimizing content and organizing metadata and what tools you can use to achieve the best possible result.